Chevrotain/chevrotain/packages/chevrotain/docs/guide/resolving_lexer_errors.md

 This means that there are **65533** (65535 - 2) possible starting charCodes
 For an XMLText token.

-If the use of these optimizations is desired and the startup resources cost is acceptable It is possilbe to enable the optimizations by explicitly providing a "[start_chars_hint][start_chars_hint]" property. e.g:
+If the use of these runtime optimizations is needed and the startup resources cost is acceptable It is possible to enable the optimizations by explicitly providing a "[start_chars_hint][start_chars_hint]" property. e.g:

 ```javascript